SaintNick1214/Project-Cortex/dev-docs/FACTS-UNIVERSAL-FILTERS-BUG-FIXES.md

 - ✅ All filters implemented in queryBySubject
 - ✅ All filters implemented in queryByRelationship
 - ✅ search() now has safe sorting
+- ✅ Correct pagination in ALL operations (offset+limit work together)
 - ✅ Matches documentation 100%
 - ✅ Graceful degradation (invalid fields ignored)